Join the Academy

-5 Tips for Writing Memoir
+5 Tips for Writing a Memoir

 5 tips for writing memoir

 Are you thinking about writing a memoir, but you aren’t sure where to start or what to include?
-Maybe you’re wondering how to write a memoir that someone other than your mom will actually want to read.
+Maybe you’re wondering how to start writing a memoir that someone other than your mom will actually want to read.
 But what exactly is a memoir, anyway?
 And how is it different from autobiography or fiction?

 Simply put, a memoir is a story of how you remember and interpret one part of your life.
 And unlike a plot-driven novel meant to keep readers on the edge of their seats, a memoir takes readers on an emotional journey built on human connection, not breathtaking cliffhangers.